servoz/populse_mia/README.md

 # Tests

-Unit tests written thanks to the python module unittest
+* Unit tests written thanks to the python module unittest

-Continuous integration made with Travis (Linux, OSX), and AppVeyor (Windows)
+* Continuous integration made with Travis (Linux, OSX), and AppVeyor (Windows)

-Code coverage calculated by the python module codecov
+* Code coverage calculated by the python module codecov

-The module is ensured to work with Python >= 3.5
+* The module is ensured to work with Python >= 3.5

-The module is ensured to work on the platforms Linux, OSX and Windows
+* The module is ensured to work on the platforms Linux, OSX and Windows

-The script of tests is python/populse_mia/src/scripts/test.py, so the following command launches the tests:
+* The script of tests is python/populse_mia/src/scripts/test.py, so the following command launches the tests:

-	python python/populse_mia/src/scripts/test.py (from populse_db root folder)
+      % python python/populse_mia/src/scripts/test.py (from populse_mia root folder, for example [mia_install_dir])

 # Requirements